-The Compensation Committee regularly reviews its compensation policies and practices and considered whether the compensation programme provided executive officers of the Company with adequate incentives to achieve both short and long term objectives without motivating them to take inappropriate or excessive risk.
+The Compensation Committee regularly reviews its compensation policies and practices and considers whether the compensation programme provides executive officers of the Company with adequate incentives to achieve both short and long term objectives without motivating them to take inappropriate or excessive risk.
 This assessment was based on a number of considerations including the following:

-The terms of the Stock Incentive Plan provide that the options will vest one-third on the date of the grant and one third on each of the first and second anniversaries of the grant, thus encouraging executive officers to continue to develop favourable results over a longer period of time and reducing the risk of actions which may have short term advantages; and

-• Discretionary cash bonuses may be awarded to Named Executive Officers in recognition of an Event.
+- □ The terms of the Stock Incentive Plan provide that the recently-granted options will vest one-third on the first anniversary of the date of the grant and one third on each of the second and third anniversaries of the grant, thus encouraging executive officers to continue to develop favourable results over a longer period of time and reducing the risk of actions which may have short term advantages; and - Discretionary cash bonuses may be awarded to Named Executive Officers in recognition of an Event.
 However these bonuses are not guaranteed, may not be payable annually and vary in amount.